 Capitalism has always needed facilities it can’t itself provide.
-Legal frameworks are sometimes needed to turn new technologies into universal infrastructure for growth.
+Legal frameworks are sometimes required to turn new technologies into universal infrastructure for growth.

 Water story